slon1024/naive_bayes_classifier/README.md

 ![final formula](http://mathurl.com/mle49sz.png)

-## What does this mean in practice
+## What does this mean in practice?
 In order to understand the mathematical formulas, let's solve the puzzle.
 Suppose we have a list of names, and we need to determine the base name is it male or female.
 For example, **Adam** - it's a **male** name, and **Julia** - a **female** name.